 attending the CG Jung lectures in Bristol or talks put on by the Bath

-Analytic Network, I am not undergoing any formal training at the moment and keep this situation under review.
+Analytic Network, I am not undergoing any formal training at present other than attending occasional workshops of interest and keep this situation under review.
 I undertake research for my writing (articles on this site)

 I have an established private practice in Frome and engage in weekly supervision and personal therapy.
 Counselling & Supervision